open-contracting/standard/standard/docs/en/getting_started/building_blocks.md

 * **Closed codelists** provide a fixed list of values.
 When using a field with a closed codelist, publishers must use an option from the published lists.
 This supports the global comparability of OCDS data on key dimensions.

 * **Open codelists** provide recommended values.
-However, publishers can suggest amendments to these codelists, or provide their own extended values prefixed with x_.
+However, publishers can suggest amendments to these codelists, or provide their own extended values.

 <table width="100%">
 <tr>